 - Relax.
 Don’t stress about the assessment.
 Just do your best.

-Stage 3: your video interview
+Stage 3: your phone interview

 - Do your research - refresh your knowledge of the research you did in the online application stage and be prepared to talk about areas that interest you, as well as skills and experience you’d like to further develop as you start your career.